 Even as someone who likes to stay out of the way and not get involved, you'll see me there from time to time as I cross your eye line.
 I'll have sat with the bride while her makeup goes on and maybe with the groom as he irons his shirt in just his socks and trousers.
 I'll be the first person you see as you walk out of the church as husband and wife and I may well be standing closer to you both than anyone bar the vicar/registrar as you say your vows.

 I will inevitably talk to one or two of your guests as they say hello to me, (most likely the keen amateur photographer in the family) so it's vital you pick someone you're both comfortable to be around and have a rapport with and are happy for them to be around your family and friends all day.

 Away from photography my hobbies include playing the guitar & drums, listening to a lot of classic rock and pretty much any music from my teenage years in the 1990's.
-I support Liverpool, watch any science and nature documentary going on iPlayer, binge anything good on Netflix and throw Blackadder quotes in conversations at will.
-I'm also a bit obsessed with the Simpsons - only the classic seasons tho - it all went downhill around seasons 8 & 9.
+I support Liverpool, watch any science and nature documentary going on iPlayer, binge anything good on Netflix and throw Simpsons quotes into conversations at will.
 I've become engrossed in the gym over the past couple of years, I do a 5k run 2 times a week which would have been impossible a few years ago.
 I also love to travel.
-At the start of this year I spent 6 weeks in Thailand, Cambodia and Vietnam, and I'm already planning my next trip to Tanzania at the end of the year.
+Current countries visited on my travels include the USA, Canada, Brazil, Uruguay, Argentina, Dominican Republic, Mexico, Australia, New Zealand, Vietnam, Cambodia, Thailand, Ghana and several trip across Europe.

 Oh, and if you're wondering what to get me for Christmas this year I love spiced rum.